Recommit to Racial Justice

 It is crucial that we confront our history and the ways racism continues today, including in our federal policies.
 While we created this resource particularly attuned to the work that white members of our Spirit-Filled Network must do to examine their white privilege and systemic racism, we hope that the faithful content and spiritual nourishment are valuable to the entire NETWORK community.
-For white participants, this Lenten resource will deepen your understanding of how race functions in our society and illuminate the extent of white supremacy in our political and economic structures.
+For white readers, this resource will deepen your understanding of how race functions in our society and illuminate the extent of white supremacy in our political and economic structures.

 Recommit to Racial Justice Guide